ywpkwon/document-n-split/README.md

 ## Summary

-- Document segmentation is ambiguous — so we made it explicit.
+- Document segmentation is ambiguous, so we made it explicit.
 - We avoid LLMs where generation is unnecessary.
 - We parse once, then reason over atoms.
 - Visualization is not an afterthought; it’s part of the design.